Single-step Diffusion for Image Compression at Ultra-Low Bitrates

-\paragraph{Acceleration of Diffusion Models} Due to a major limitation of diffusion models—their inherently iterative nature~\cite{ddpm}—several strategies have been proposed to accelerate inference.
-DDIM~\cite{ddim} and DPM-Solver~\cite{dpm} reduce sampling time by skipping intermediate steps or solving an ODE approximation of the reverse process, often generating high-fidelity samples in 10–20 steps.
-Salimans and Ho proposed progressive distillation, iteratively halving the number of diffusion steps~\cite{salimans}.
-DMD introduced distribution matching distillation ~\cite{dmd}, which trains a single-step generator to match the output distribution of a full diffusion model, enabling real-time generation at high perceptual quality.
+Due to a major limitation of diffusion models—their inherently iterative nature~\cite{ddpm}—several strategies have been proposed to accelerate inference.
+DDIM~\cite{ddim} and DPM-Solver~\cite{dpm} reduce sampling time by skipping intermediate steps or solving an ordinary differential equation (ODE) approximation of the reverse process, often generating high-fidelity samples in 10–20 steps.
+Salimans and Ho \textit{et al.} ~\cite{salimans} proposed progressive distillation, iteratively halving the number of diffusion steps.
+DMD ~\cite{dmd} introduced distribution matching distillation , which trains a single-step generator to match the output distribution of a full diffusion model, enabling real-time generation at high perceptual quality.
 Consistency models enforce consistency constraints across noise levels and allow single-step inference~\cite{consistency}.
-EDM introduces elucidating the design space for specific design choices~\cite{edm}.
+EDM ~\cite{edm} introduces elucidating the design space for specific design choices.

 Separate from these acceleration techniques that have primarily focused on unconditional or class-conditional generation, recent work has also explored more intricate tasks of image reconstruction.
 For instance, ResShift~\cite{resshift} introduced an efficient diffusion method for image super-resolution.
 Rather than modeling a standard forward noise process, they proposed a residual-guided Markov chain based on the difference between the high-resolution (HR) image and its low-resolution (LR) input.
 Specifically, HR $x_0$ is gradually shifted toward the LR $y_0$ during T time steps with residual $e_0 = x_0 - y_0$.
-The transition function is formulated as,

-where $\eta_t$ is a time-dependent shift factor and $\kappa$ controls the overall noise variance.
+The transition function is formulated as, where $\eta_t$ is a time-dependent shift factor and $\kappa$ controls the overall noise variance with $t$ uniformly sampled from $\{1,\cdots,T\}$.
 Conversely, the reverse process from $y_0$ to $x_0$ can be formulated as follows,

 where $\alpha_t=\eta_t-\eta_{t-1}$, and the estimated mean is parameterized by a neural network $f_\theta$.
 This approach reduces the number of diffusion steps to 15, enabling much faster inference while maintaining quality.